-I consider rapamycin the greatest new drug since the 1928 discovery of Penicillin.
-Rapamycin targets TOR (Target Of Rapamycin) and TOR is the command and control of every cell of every living thing on planet earth.
+TOR (Target Of Rapamycin) is the command and control of every cell of every living thing on planet earth.
 TOR has been conserved through 2 billion years of evolution.
-TOR has evolved to be at the right level from the start of life, through growth and development and through the reproductive years; but after growth and development, things begin to go bad.
+TOR has evolved to be at the right level from the start of life, through growth and development and through the reproductive years; but after growth and development has stopped, the body changes.
 According to Mikhail Blagosklonny, TOR is at too high a level for the middle and older years.
 TOR hyperfunction is driving what we call aging and almost all age-related disease.
 (40) What the older animal needs is "TOR 2.0," a program update for the aging animal.

-Rapamycin is the pharmacological fix for the elevated TOR problem.
+Rapamycin is the pharmacological fix for the problem of elevated TOR.
 (41) Rapamycin directly inhibits TOR.
 Rapamycin can be used to totally block TOR or to partially block TOR.
 If ratchet down TOR a small amount, perhaps @ 30% in the older animal, the results are near miraculous.
-Lowering TOR with rapamycin extends the lifespan of mice 25%(10) and appears to slow what we call aging.
-In the laboratory, rapamycin prevents cancer, heart disease, Alzheimer's disease, and macular degeneration, (50) the leading cause of new onset blindness in the elderly, plus the majority of other age-related conditions and diseases.(40-47,49)
+Lowering TOR with rapamycin extends the lifespan of mice 25% (10) and appears to slow what we call aging.
+In the laboratory, rapamycin prevents cancer, heart disease, Alzheimer's disease, and macular degeneration, (50) plus the majority of other age-related conditions and diseases.(40-47,49)

 Recently a study was done in which rapamycin was given to old companion dogs.
 (48) Some of the dog owners said their old dogs were running about like puppies.
-Two years ago, at age 72.
+Three years ago, at age 72.
 I felt like one of those old dogs.
-Since then, I have been on weekly rapamycin for two years.
-While I don't feel like a puppy, I also no longer feel like an old dog.
+Since then, I have been on weekly rapamycin for over two years.
+While I don't feel like a puppy, I do feel very much improved.

 Extraordinary scientific advances in the understanding of Alzheimer's disease (AD), in the past 10 years, especially as regards APOE4 carriers suggests that AD can be prevented by early intervention in APOE4 carriers.
 For the purpose of prevention, late onset AD should be viewed as two different disease with a shared final common pathway.
 AD in APOE4 carriers is a genetic disease with a large age-related component in contrast to AD in non-APOE4 carriers which is a pure age-related disease.
 AD in APOE4 carriers is a more homogeneous disease.
 The two forms of AD overlap in many ways; but are different in others.
 However, for purpose of prevention, the differences are significant and therefore it is essential that AD in APOE4 carriers be considered as a distinct disease.